harding/old-docs-history-bitcoin.org/en/developer-guide.md

 the spender's Bitcoin wallet program on the URI.
-If the wallet program is aware of the payment protocol, it accesses the URL specified in the `r` parameter, which should provide it with a serialized [PaymentRequest][] served with the [MIME][] type `application/bitcoin-paymentrequest`.
+If the wallet program is aware of the payment protocol, it accesses the URL specified in the `r` parameter, which should provide it with a serialized [PaymentRequest][] served with the [MIME][] type {% endautocrossref %} `application/bitcoin-paymentrequest`.

 ##### PaymentRequest & PaymentDetails In The Payment Protocol
+{% autocrossref %}

 The [PaymentRequest][]{:#term-paymentrequest}{:.term} is created with data structures built using [Google's Protocol Buffers][protobuf].
-[BIP70][] describes these data structures in the non-sequential way they're defined in the payment request protocol buffer code, but the text below will describe them in a more linear order using a simple (but functional) Python CGI script.
-(For brevity and clarity, many normal CGI best practices are not used in this script.)
+[BIP70][] describes these data structures in the non-sequential way they're defined in the payment request protocol buffer code, but the text below will describe them in a more linear order using a simple (but functional) Python CGI program.
+(For brevity and clarity, many normal CGI best practices are not used in this program.)

 The full sequence of events is illustrated below, starting with the spender clicking a `bitcoin:` URI or scanning a `bitcoin:` QR code.